turbot/pipes-docs/docs/accounts/org/index.md

 ## Creating Organizations

-To create an organization, select the double arrow button from the navigation at the top of the page, and select **Create Organization** from the menu.
+To create an organization, select the double arrow button from the navigation at the top of the page and select **Create Organization** from the menu.
 Select a unique handle for your organization.
 This handle must be a unique name across all developer accounts and organizations.
 Optionally, expand the **Profile** and set a **Logo URL** (publicly accessible URL for the organization's logo) and **URL** (publicly accessible URL for the organization).
 Click **Create Organization**.